kbejko/front-end-practice/parallax/README.md

-Following the Parallax tutorial on Dev Tips at [id]: https://www.youtube.com/playlist?list=PLqGj3iMvMa4IyCbhul-PdeiDqmh4ooJzk "Parallax on the Web"
+Following the Parallax tutorial on Dev Tips at [Parallax on the Web] (https://www.youtube.com/playlist?list=PLqGj3iMvMa4IyCbhul-PdeiDqmh4ooJzk)